A broker’s guide to selling workers’ compensation to hotels

 - Wearables that reduce strain/sprain injuries by up to 60%

-- A tech-driven Rapid Return-to-Work program that reduces the cost of claims by up to 34%.
+- A tech-driven Rapid Return-to-Work program that reduces the claims costs by up to 34%.

 - Expert support: